 For a bold 1960s inspired fashion look, team a dynamic pattern with matching black and white accessories.
-For a more subtle take on the style, look out for dresses with a hint of contrast and team with nude tights or colored accessories.
+For a more subtle take on the style, look out for mod dresses with a hint of contrast and team with nude tights or colored accessories.

-1960s Inspired Fashion: Patterns & Bold Colors
+1960s Mod Fashion: Patterns & Bold Colors

 As skirts were getting shorter, women realized that the humble panty girdle and stockings simply would not be compatible.
 Instead, they turned to another form of hosiery – tights.
 As discussed in my lingerie article, tights were available in a wild array of colors, and even different prints and patterns.

-As young women sought to be fashionable, modern and ‘new’; tights were an easy and relatively cheap way of updating a look.
+As young women sought to be fashionable, modern and ‘new,’ tights were an easy and relatively cheap way of updating a look.
 For example, a burgundy ensemble could one day be teamed with cream tights, the next contrasting emerald tights.

-Today we have a vast selection of hosiery to choose from, with deniers ranging from barely there, right up to completely opaque.
+Today, we have a vast selection of hosiery to choose from, with deniers ranging from ‘barely there’ right up to completely opaque.
 Team a patterned dress with tights that highlight one of the colors in the pattern for a co-ordinated look.

 1960s Fashion: Formal Dresses